kleros/t2cr-evidence/README.md

 ## Get Started

 1. Clone this repo.
-2. Install and set up the [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) chrome extension.
-3. Configure MetaMask on the Kovan Test Network.
+2. Duplicate `.env.example`, rename the copy to `.env` and fill in the missing variables.
-4. Run `yarn` to install dependencies and then `yarn start` to start the dev server.
+3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

 ## Other Scripts